infinum/frontend-handbook/JavaScript/Angular.md

 To convert an observable to a promise, just call `obs$.toPromise()` and then you can await it.

-One important thing to note is that you are waiting for the **completion** and not for **emission** of values.
+One important thing to note is that you are waiting for the **completion**, not **emission** of values.
 Knowing that, what do you expect the result to be in the following example?

 ``` typescript
 const source$: Subject<string> = new Subject();